jerayan/flexrouter/README.md

-# What is new in FlexRouter 3.3
+# What is new in FlexRouter 3

-*Timing (first note in legato & whole pasage) & Transpose feature*
+Timing (first note in legato & whole pasage) & Transpose feature

+*Version 3.3 contains some updates in timing feature, program number starts from 1 (not from 0) and 1st note timing feature is ready.*

 ## What is it?